printers-for-people/catboat/docs/Nonlinear_Pressure_Advance.md

 2. Set up the PA test macro as described in the Setup section, and make sure to set the desired acceleration in `[printer]`.
 3. Set up input shaping if you plan to use it at all.
 It affects the readability of the tuning tower.
 Set up extruder sync with `enabled_extruders: extruder`.
 4. In your printer configuration, set your `pressure_advance_model` to `tanh`, `linear_advance` to 0, `nonlinear_offset` to 0, `linearization_velocity` to 1, and `pressure_advance_smooth_time` to 0.02. restart the printer to load the new settings.
-5. Run the pa test macro with your nozzle diameter, your intended hotend temperature, and a `testparam` of 1 to vary the `nonlinear_offset`.
+5. Run the pa test macro with `NOZZLE` set to your nozzle diameter, `TARGET_TEMP` set to your intended hotend temperature, and a `TESTPARAM` of 1 to vary the `nonlinear_offset`.
 6. Evaluate the tower, looking primarily at the left side.
 Set `nonlinear_offset` in your printer config based on the height that looks best there (and the `factor` from the test macro code), and restart.
-7. Run the PA test macro with your nozzle diameter, your intended hotend temperature, and a `testparam` of 0 to vary the `linear_advance`.
+7. Run the PA test macro with your nozzle diameter, your intended hotend temperature, and a `TESTPARAM` of 0 to vary the `linear_advance`.
 8. Evaluate the tower, looking mostly at both the left and front sides, and binary search to find the optimal offset and advance.
-    1. If the left side converges below the front side, then slightly decrease (start with 10% and reduce if you overshoot) the `nonlinear_offset` in your config, restart, and reprint the PA test macro with `testparam` 0.
+    1. If the left side converges below the front side, then slightly decrease (start with 10% and reduce if you overshoot) the `nonlinear_offset` in your config, restart, and reprint the PA test macro with `TESTPARAM` 0.
-    2. If the left side converges above the front side, then slightly increase (start with 10% and reduce if you overshoot) the `nonlinear_offset` in your config, restart, and reprint the PA test macro with `testparam` 0.
+    2. If the left side converges above the front side, then slightly increase (start with 10% and reduce if you overshoot) the `nonlinear_offset` in your config, restart, and reprint the PA test macro with `TESTPARAM` 0.
     3. If the left side converges at the same height as the front side, then use that height and the `factor` from the test macro code to set the `linear_advance` in your printer config, then restart.
-9. Run the PA test macro with your nozzle diameter, your intended hotend temperature, and a `testparam` of 2 to vary the `pressure_advance_time_offset`.
+9. Run the PA test macro with your nozzle diameter, your intended hotend temperature, and a `TESTPARAM` of 2 to vary the `pressure_advance_time_offset`.
 10. Evaluate the tower, looking mostly at the front side.
 This can be *very* subtle so make sure you use good lighting to reveal the differences.
 Set the `pressure_advance_time_offset` in your configuration based on the height that looks best there and the `factor` from the test macro code, and restart.

 ### Bowden or ultra high speed direct drive printers